-Next, add the sweet batter right on top of the butter.
+Next, add the sweet cake batter right on top of the butter.
 No need to even smooth it out edge to edge.
-Let the cobbler do the work for you.
+Just dump and go – let the cobbler do the work for you!

 I’ll be trying this again over the summer with some other fruit.
 My daughter loves blueberries – and cobbler!
-Peach Cobbler would be a welcome addition to any backyard barbecue or cook-out.
+Peach Cobbler would be a welcome addition to any backyard barbecue or cook-out – I first tried it at a work pot luck.
 No one will ever know you only spent 3 minutes assembling it.

 Magic Crust Cherry Cobbler